 Lindsey spent six months as a secondee with a global insurer, where she worked closely with the U.S. Management Liability Team.
 During the secondment, Lindsey handled EPL and D&O claims, analyzed coverage under management liability policies, evaluated exposure under excess management liability and cyber liability policies and assisted with drafting policy language.

-Westport Ins.
-Corp. v.
-Sycamore Community Unit School District #427, --- F.Supp.3d ---, 2021 WL 3674614 (U.S. District Court for the Northern District of Illinois).
+Westport Insurance Corp. v.
+Sycamore Community Unit School District #427, 555 F.Supp.3d 550 (N.D.
+Ill.
+2021).
 Obtained judgment on the pleadings holding that insurer client owed no coverage in connection with an underlying sexual abuse claim because late notice and a criminal/dishonest acts exclusion barred coverage for, respectively, an insured school district and its alleged former employee.

 Terry Black’s Barbecue, LLC v.
 State Automobile Mut.
 Ins.
 Co., 22 F.4th 450 (5th Cir.
 2022).
 Affirmed the district court’s entry of judgment in State Auto’s favor upon finding that the insured failed to plausibly allege any tangible alteration or deprivation of its property which then caused its suspended operations, as necessary to satisfy the policy’s “direct physical loss” prerequisite under the business income and extra expense provisions.